farazfazli/mood-analysis/README.md

 install.packages("wordcloud")
 ```

-Create a Twitter app, and fill in "app", "consumer_key", and "consumer_secret".
+[Create a Twitter app](https://apps.twitter.com/app/new), and fill in the "app", "consumer_key", and "consumer_secret" in the create_token function.
 Then, you can run it.